subatomicglue/maggen/build_notes/README.md

 So to do it efficiently & maximize output, we need to straighten out the magnetic fields (flux) across the stator coils.
 Normally flux curves around a magnet "in the shape of an apple".
 We can ensure the flux runs straight (uncurved) through the stator by putting magnetically mating (attracting N to S) rotors on both sides of the stator:

 - Rotor #1 (spinning disc with magnets)
-- Stator   (stationary disc with magnets)
+- Stator   (stationary disc with wire coils)
 - Rotor #2 (spinning disc with magnets)

 There is still an issue with curved fields on the backs of the rotors.
 That same apple-shaped flux is looping there too.